bdsmgeek/academy-of-fetishes/docs/characters.md

 ### Miss Monet (Art)

 Miss Monet is an art teacher.
-Her teaching methods usually involve the use of art suplies or relevant items such as cameras or
+Her teaching methods usually involve the use of art supplies or relevant items such as cameras or